christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 There are two minor differences because Opsworks does not support Chef environments and Chef roles (so sad :( ).

 - the environment / stack difference.
-On Vagrant you'll use the environments to change the parameters : `environments/production.rb` and `environments/development.rb`
+On Vagrant you'll use the environments to change the parameters : `environments/production.rb` and `environments/development.rb`.
-On Opsworks, you'll create two stacks, "Production" and "Preproduction".
+On Opsworks, you'll create two stacks, *Production* and *Preproduction*.
 Here is an example of the paramaters, that usually contain the hostnames of the search cluster, the database cluster, the S3 bucket or the SES access :
 {% highlight json %}
 {